The Edwin Jagger DE89 provides a pleasant shaving experience that is well-suited for men looking to switch over to a safety razor.

 Related: Best Safety Razor Blades

-Now to the performance of the Edwin Jagger DE89.
+Now, onto the performance of the Edwin Jagger DE89.
 Before we shave, here are a few important facts that you should know:

 - Beard Length: Trimmed down before shaving – length equal to about 3 days growth.